 Back on the A689, continue approx 2.7 miles to a roundabout for the new Carlisle Lake District Airport facility.
 Take the second exit to continue a short distance on the A689 and take the first left turn to Solway Aviation Museum.
 After approx 0.8 miles, take another left turn and soon the road bends sharply left to continue along a straight section with good distant views towards Lakeland mountains.
 At the end of the straight you can see a Vulcan Bomber plane on the left, part of the Solway Aviation Museum display.
 An airport service road on the left allows good views of the plane without entering the museum.
 The main road bends right and the next left turn is the entrance to Solway Aviation Museum.

 Distance: 8.7 miles Location: Solway Aviation Museum Coordinates: N 54.94352, W 2.80572

 Travelling:Retrace your steps back to the A689 and turn left towards Hexham.
-Soon pass The Golden Fleece pub and restuarant on the left and continue for approx 1.5 miles to take the left turn for Brampton.
+Continue for approx 2 miles to take the left turn for Brampton.
 Shortly, enter Brampton town and continue towards the tower of St Martinís Church.
 In front of the church turn right on the B6413 towards town centre.
 Soon enter the town centre and Market Place area where there are various parking spaces on the roadside.